-An advocate of at least 10 years standing may be designated a "Senior Advocate" by the Supreme Court or the High Court with which he is registered if, in the opinion of that High Court, Supreme Court, the advocate possesses expertise and character befitting the status.
+An advocate of at least 10 years standing may be designated a "Senior Advocate"

+by the Supreme Court or the High Court with which he is registered if, in the opinion of the Supreme Court or that High Court the advocate possesses expertise and character befitting the status.
+Such a designated Senior Advocate plays a role quite similar to that of a Queen's Counsel.

 The distinction between 'solicitors' and 'advocates' was removed in 1976.
 Nevertheless, the Bombay Incorporated Law Society, under the aegis of the Bombay High Court, conducts the qualification examination for solicitors.
 Solicitors have the same right of audience as advocates.

-Under Indian law, specifically, the Advocates Act, 1961, only qualified advocates enrolled with the Bar Council of India are permitted to practice law in India.
+Under Indian law, specifically, the Advocates Act, 1961, only gualified advocates enrolled with the Bar Council of India are permitted to practice law in India.
 Insofar as foreign lawyers are concerned, given the rise in the number of international commercial arbitrations involving foreign parties, the Supreme Court of India in Bar Council of India v.
 A K Balaji & Ors.
 (2018) 5 SCC 379 held that foreign lawyers are entitled to give legal advice on foreign law involving diverse international legal issues on 'casual' visits to India.
 This was on the basis that such casual visits would not amount to the 'practice of law', which would include appearances in courts, giving of opinions, drafting of instruments and participation in conferences involving legal discussion.
-Recognising that international arbitration would lend itself to such casual visits, the Apex Court noted that foreign lawyers could fly in and fly out to conduct arbitration proceedings, however, they will be governed by the code of conduct applicable to the legal profession in India, and Bar Council or Union of India are at liberty to frame rules.
+Recognising that international arbitration would lend itself to such casual visits, the Apex Court noted that foreign lawyers could fly in and fly out to conduct arbitration proceedings, however, they will be governed by the code of conduct applicable to the legal profession in India, and the Bar Council or Union of India are at liberty to frame rules.